-He currently serves as chairman of South Carolina’s Commission on Judicial Independence and Impartiality and is a member of the Dispute Resolution Section Council of the South Carolina Bar.
-He is also on the Fourteenth Judicial Circuit Public Defender selection committee.
+He currently serves as a member of the Dispute Resolution Section Council of the South Carolina Bar.
 Cooke is a permanent member of the Fourth Circuit Judicial Conference and a member of the Defense Research Institute, the International Association of Defense Counsel (IADC), and the National Association of College and University Attorneys.

 A native of Beaufort, South Carolina, Cooke received his undergraduate degree from the University of Virginia, where he majored in Philosophy and graduated with High Distinction.
 He earned his J.D. from the University of South Carolina cum laude, where he served as Clerk of Court for the Society of Wig and Robe and as Symposium Editor of the University of South Carolina Law Review.
 In 1993, he received an Honorary Doctor of Laws degree from The Citadel, The Military College of South Carolina.

 In addition Cooke is past president of the Board of Directors of East Cooper Community Outreach and has served on the board since its inception.
 Additionally, he has served as president of the East Cooper Breakfast Rotary Club and vice chairman of the Rotary District 7770 Gift of Life Board of Directors.
 He is a former Rotarian of the Year.